Psionics (Dungeons & Dragons)

 In the Dungeons & Dragons fantasy role-playing game, psionics are a form of supernatural power similar to, but distinct from, arcane and divine magic.
+Psionics are manifested purely by mental discipline.
+Psionics were introduced in the original supplement Eldritch Wizardry.
+Psionics have appeared as part of the core rules beginning with Advanced Dungeons & Dragons 1st edition.

 Overview

-Psionics are manifested purely by mental discipline.
-Psionics were originally introduced in the original Dungeons & Dragons Supplement III – Eldritch Wizardry.
-Psionics have appeared in all editions; however, they are only part of the core rules in Advanced Dungeons & Dragons 1st edition.
 In 2nd, 3rd and 3.5 editions, psionics are divided into five or six disciplines, or groupings of powers.
-In 2nd edition, Psionicists gradually gain access to additional disciplines as they advance in level.
-In 3.5 edition, several psionic character classes are forced to choose one of them, thereby losing access to the most potent powers of the others.
-In 2nd edition, each power is tied to an ability score (generally Constitution, Intelligence or Wisdom); in 3rd edition, each discipline is tied to an ability score; and in 3.5 edition, all powers use the same ability score: either Intelligence, Wisdom, or Charisma depending on the manifester's class.
+In 2nd edition, Psionicists gain access to additional disciplines as they advance in level.
+In 3.5 edition, several psionic character classes are forced to choose one, thereby losing access to the most potent powers of the others.
+In 2nd edition, each power is tied to an ability score (generally Constitution, Intelligence or Wisdom).
+In 3rd edition, each discipline is tied to an ability score; and in 3.5 edition, all powers use the same ability score, either Intelligence, Wisdom, or Charisma depending on the user's class.

-Earlier editions also included psionic combat; however, it was eliminated in 3.5 edition, with the attack and defense modes converted into standard psionic powers.
+Earlier editions also included psionic combat.
+This was eliminated in 3.5 edition.
+Attack and defense modes were converted into standard psionic powers.

-Clairsentience Clairsentience powers enable a character to learn secrets long forgotten, to glimpse the immediate future and predict the far future, to find hidden objects, and to know what is normally unknowable.
-They include precognition and remote viewing.
-A psion who specializes in clairsentience is known as a seer, and is most akin to an arcane diviner.
-In 3rd edition, Clairsentience is linked to Wisdom.

-Metacreativity Metacreativity powers create objects, creatures, or some form of matter.
-Creatures a character creates usually, but not always, obey their creator's commands.
-Powers of the metacreativity discipline include astral construct and greater psionic fabricate.
-A psion who specializes in metacreativity is known as a shaper, and is most akin to an arcane conjurer.
-Metacreativity was not introduced until 3rd edition.
-In 3rd edition, Metacreativity is linked to Intelligence.

-Metapsionics Metapsionic powers generally augment other psionic powers, although the discipline also contains some utility powers.
-The Metapsionics discipline was introduced in 2nd edition, and was not carried over into 3rd edition.
-In the 3rd and 3.5 editions, abilities which were part of the Metapsionics discipline in 2nd edition are often handled through metapsionic feats and item creation feats, although some metapsionic powers were converted into Clairsentience or Telepathy powers.

-Psychokinesis Psychokinesis powers manipulate energy or tap the power of the mind to produce a desired end.
-Many of these powers produce spectacular effects such as moving, melting, transforming, or blasting a target.
-Psychokinesis powers can deal large amounts of damage.
-They include energy missile and tornado blast.
-A psion who specializes in psychokinesis is known as a kineticist, and is most akin to an arcane evoker.
-In 3rd edition, Psychokinesis is linked to Constitution.